Australians withdrawn from Tobruk

 Once the Poles took control of the western frontline from the Aussies, their primary instinct was to deny these cease-fire arrangements.
 These folks were all guys who had, at potential risk on their own, runaway from a Poland occupied by the Germans, who were using strange ways of treatment.
 There was a strong psychological hurdle suppressing the Poles’ agreement of something in the character of a pact with the Germans.

 Nevertheless, General Kopanski knew that any kind of alteration of the well-known practices would notify the Germans to the fact that an exchange of units procured, and this, needless to say, the defenders wanted to keep secret so long as available.

-Consequently he instructed his battalion commanders to carry on to observe the armistice and cease-fire arrangements of the Aussies and this they did, however with quite a few unwillingness.
+Consequently, he instructed his battalion commanders to carry on to observe the armistice and cease-fire arrangements of the Aussies and this they did, however with quite a little unwillingness.

 However, on their own side the Germans and Italians carried on the custom of hoisting a Red Cross flag and evacuating injured in sunlight, and even though the Poles didn’t shoot on the casualty clearing party, the flag – as General Kopanski said – ‘greatly facilitated our pin-pointing their strongholds, as well as wiping out them really successfully and causing more casualties afterwards’.